BingBingHe/IT-Learning/README.md

 # IT-Learning

-This project will summarize my learning exprience for IT.
+This project summarize my learning exprience for IT.

 ### **Including**:

 - Git
 - Tomcat

+> Personal Summary by Bingbing He
+>
+> 2017/04/25， Last Update